Skip to content

 The consultation: detailed assessment of your case

 I dedicate significant time to the consultation because I believe that inadequate assessment is the main cause of unsatisfactory results in eyelid surgery.
-In my clinic in Londrina, I examine each patient with attention to details that many may consider subtle, but that make all the difference in the final result.
+In my clinic in Brazil, I examine each patient with attention to details that many may consider subtle, but that make all the difference in the final result.

 What I assess during the consultation